sivakumar-sivaprakasam/SparkLab/README.md

 In this example, we'll be loading ~2GB unstructured file which contains random alphanumeric data.
 We'll replace the alphabets with empty string and then count the occurence of each numbers.

-Data file kept at `/home/ubuntu/data/sample.data`
+Data file to be used is `/home/ubuntu/data/sample.data` and it is already kept in there

 Finally, filtering out selected numbers and also save the output of RDD to a file